-I am a professor of sociology at California Polytechnic State University, San Luis Obispo.
+I am a professor of sociology and interim chair of the Social Sciences department at California Polytechnic State University, San Luis Obispo.
 Please explore the various tabs to find out more about my academic research, teaching, and efforts to make my community and the world a more just and equitable home.